cavemandevs/caveman-linux/README.md

 # curry linux : the next crappiest OS to hit the markets!

 ## upcoming features:
-- better version of GNOME shell! (crappier)
+- better version of GNOME shell! (crappier) - no sidebar?
 - insanely fast package management (not really, we're just using APT lmao)
-- one billion extensions (truly a stable os) - (we want the best for you)
+- one billion extensions (truly a stable os) - (we want the best for you) - very stable
 - stable! (of course not dumb bozo)

 ## specifications